 Play for play money

 It may not be exciting or give you any sort of idea for how you would fare against the real money competition but every online poker room offers play money tables within their software.
+There are some great poker quotes out there about play money.
 The best purpose for play money is getting a feel for the software and getting familiar with the table layout before sitting down at a real cash table.

 Micro-stakes tables as low as 1/2c also work for testing out the software with little investment.
 Most penny game tables are surprisingly full of tight players.